Why does CMP invest in a Tree Care program?

 Our crews use pruning standards endorsed by the Tree Care Industry Association.
 Our tree crews are committed to preserving as much of the trees’ natural beauty as possible, and consider the shape, strength, growth rate and appearance of the tree before pruning.

 What clearance does CMP require around primary conductors?

-Our contractors will clear a minimum of 15 feet above the primary wire, a minimum of 8 feet to the side of a primary wire and will ground cut underneath the wires.
+Our contractors will clear a minimum of 15 feet above the primary wire, a minimum of 8 feet to the side of a primary wire and will ground cut certain tree species underneath the wires.